Overview

 Outcome

-The project turned AR from a one-off demo into a content platform.
-It established a pattern for location-based storytelling and utility: author on the web, refine on-device, and keep the experience grounded in the place where it will be consumed.
+The project established a pattern for location-based AR: author on the web, refine on-device, and keep the experience grounded in the place where it will be used.